luciantong/magi-supercomputer/README.md

-# 📟 NERV HQ — MAGI SYSTEM V3.0 INTERFACE
+# 📟 NERV HQ — MAGI SYSTEM V1.0 INTERFACE

 Welcome, Chief.
-I watched *Neon Genesis Evangelion* and decided to make this, updated to operate on the modern web and process live queries using generative AI.
+I watched *Neon Genesis Evangelion* and decided to make this at 2am, this is an offline website that answers preset questions in a cool way about EVA.
+Kind of like lucky 8 ball.

-This interface features the three "personalities" of the MAGI units—Melchior (Scientist), Balthasar (Mother), and Casper (Woman)—as they deliberate over your inputs.
+This interface features the three "personalities" of the MAGI units—Melchior (Scientist), Balthasar (Mother), and Casper (Woman)—as they deliberate over "your" inputs.

 ---